MarsBased/patterns/rails/command.md

 ### Testing guidelines

 One of the advantages of using commands is being able to test business logic without having to write controller or system tests.
 In order to maintain commands easy to test they shouldn't have dependencies from Rails controllers or views.
+Also, it's also recommended injecting dependencies that the command needs in the initializer to better mock them.